Setting Up MPI

 NVIDIA HPC SDK The NVIDIA software ships with a precompiled version of OpenMPI.

 The headers and libraries for MPI must match.
 Using a header from one MPI and libraries from another, or using headers from a version from one compiler and libraries from a different compiler, usually results in some difficult-to-interpret bugs.
 Moreover, the process manager must be compatible with the MPI used to compile the code.
-Because of this, if more than one compiler and especially more than one MPI version is installed, the use of modules ( environment modules or lmod becomes particularly beneficial.
+Because of this, if more than one compiler and especially more than one MPI version is installed, the use of modules ( environment modules or lmod) becomes particularly beneficial.
 Both Intel and NVIDIA provide scripts for the environment modules package (lmod can also read these), with possibly some setup required.
-If you plan to use mpi4py as well as compiled-language versions, creating a module for Anaconda would also be advisable.
+If you plan to use mpi4py as well as compiled-language versions, creating a module for your Python distribution would also be advisable.
+Installation of a module system on an individual Linux system is straightforward for an administrator with some experience.

 Mac OS